Jairus313/streamlit_crash_course/README.md

 # audio
 st.audio("audio.mp3")
 ```
-media.py

 <hr>

 <a  id="Widgets"></a>
 ### Widgets

-So We finally reached this part.
-Streamlit Widgets are one necessary topic since we can take a lot of inputs from user using these.
+So We finally reached to this part.
+Streamlit Widgets are one of the necessary topic since we can take a lot of inputs from the user using these.
 Following are the some of the important widgets and each widget has it's own functionality depending upon the requirements.

- - **Buttons**: As name says it's a button.
-Certain operation is performed when a button is pressed or trigger.
+ - **Buttons**: As the name says it's a button.
+Certain operation is performed when a button is pressed or triggered.
 Button as default will return false and when it is pressed it will return true.

 	 Syntax:
 	```sh
 	st.button("button value")
 	```

- - **Text Inputs**: Here we can accept text input from user.
-Basically it will store the input of the user that is entered in the dialog box and you can easily it by assigning a variable to it.
+ - **Text Inputs**: Here we can accept the text input from the user.
+Basically it will store the input of the user which is entered in the dialog box and you can easily access it by assigning a variable.

 	 Syntax:
 	```sh
 	st.text_input("text label")
 	```

- - **Text Area**: Text area is as similar as Text input but here you can take lengthier input such as customer's feedback.
-The Dialog box will be much bigger than text input and it can be also access via assigning a variable.
+ - **Text Area**: Text area is as similar as the text input but here you can take up the lengthier inputs such as customer's feedback.
+The Dialog box will be much bigger than text input's dialog box and it can be also accessed via assigning a variable.

 	 Syntax:
 	```sh
 	st.text_area("text label")
 	```

- - **Check Boxes**:  These are square boxes with message infront of it, usually you see this in terms and conditions agreement where you just blindly select box and hit enter.
-By default these will be false and also you modify vice versa too.
+ - **Check Boxes**: These are square boxes with message infront of it, usually you see this in terms and conditions agreement where you just blindly select the box and hit enter.
+By default these will be false and you modify it to vice versa also.

 	 Syntax:
 	```sh
 	# value is default value.
 	st.checkbox("message", value=True or False)
 	```

- - **Radio Buttons**: Radio buttons are similar as checkbox where user can just select it but here these will be in circle shape and user can choose one in multiple choice.
-Usually you will see these types in online forms while selecting one from multiple options.
+ - **Radio Buttons**: Radio buttons are similar as checkboxes where user can just select it but here these will be in circle shape and user can only choose one in multiple choices.
+Usually you will see these types in the online forms while selecting one from multiple options.

 	Syntax:
 	```sh